 - Dinner – If your road trip is long and you are needing to eat dinner on the road too, a good option would be rotisserie chicken and raw vegetables.
 Maybe it is just me, but rotisserie chickens taste good cold and you can munch on some carrots, celery or raw broccoli to go along with it.
 Or if you have the time and you are passing through a town that has good restaurants, choose grilled meats and steamed veggies or salads from the restaurant menu.

-- Snacks – raw vegetables, raw nuts or seeds, dried fruits (raisins), and whole grain cereals can all make good munching snacks for when you need something to keep you awake or occupied for those long stretches of highway.
+- Snacks – raw vegetables, raw nuts or seeds, dried fruits (raisins, pineapple, apple, etc.), and whole grain cereals can all make good munching snacks for when you need something to keep you awake or occupied for those long stretches of highway.

 For Plane Trips:

 - You can bring food with you.
-It may take some planning and preparation, but only liquids are banned in security.
+It may take some planning and preparation, and it is mostly liquids that are limited.
 I have brought granola bars, sandwiches and fruit with me through airport security.
 Yes, my sandwich may have been a little smashed in my backpack, but it did save me from having to buy airport food and it was still healthier than the Big Mac from McDonalds.
+I am a big fan of bringing a pack of Clif Bars with me when we travel.

 For Train Trips: